 Joaquim José da Silva Xavier in Parque Central, San José.

 Plaza de la Cultura

 In the 1970’s three architects worked to create a space locals could gather.
 Arriving at the grand stage in Plaza de la Cultura, preparation for a performance is underway.
-We watch three men flip and jump off a platform onto a trampoline and gracefully bounce back up to the stage.
+We watch 3 men flip and jump off a platform onto a trampoline then gracefully bounce back up to the stage.